 A 1,000 sq. ft. indoor meeting/facility can be used for your educational programs (reservations needed), or your group could contact the park office for a guided outdoor interpretive tour.
 The park also sponsors educational events periodically.
 Watch for them on this website or on Facebook.

-A fenced 2-acre dog park (permit required) Link to Dog Park Permits will allow your dog to run and play with other dogs without wearing a leash.
+A fenced 1-acre dog park (permit required) will allow your dog to run and play with other dogs without wearing a leash.
 Leashed dogs are allowed on trails throughout the park.

 Please ask about ways you can volunteer to help maintain/improve our parks or sponsor a public event.